plonck/palette/README.md

 Palette is a tiny Fabric utility mod designed to programmatically extract **internal map color data** from **Minecraft Java Edition**.
 It generates raw CSV tables mapping block identifiers to map colors, and map color IDs to their specific RGB values.

-This tool is useful for map tool developers, pixel art generators, and data enthusiasts who need accurate, version-specific color data directly from the game's code.
+This tool is useful for map tool developers, pixel artists, and data enthusiasts who need accurate, version-specific color data directly from the game's code.
 For further information on map colors, please refer to the dedicated [Minecraft Wiki page](https://minecraft.wiki/w/Map_item_format).

 ## Output